First drive review: 2022 Volvo XC60 Recharge plug-in hybrid delivers more range and power

 The largest change starts in the center tunnel of the 2022 XC60 where the battery’s been upgraded to a “three-layer pack,” as Volvo refers to it, with 18.7 kwh of capacity (of which 14.8 kwh is usable) up from 11.6 kwh (of which 9.1 kwh was usable).

 A more powerful electric motor on the rear axle ups output from 87 hp to 142 hp with total system output from the turbocharged and supercharged inline-4 and PHEV system jumping from 400 hp and 472 lb-ft of torque to 455 hp and 523 lb-ft of torque.
-While the gas motor isn’t more powerful, it’s been retuned with a new power curve to deliver more thrust at lower speeds.
+While the gas engine isn’t more powerful, it’s been retuned with a new power curve to deliver more thrust at lower speeds.

 What’s the real-world results from all these changes?
 Volvo said the XC60 PHEV will increase its all-electric driving range from 19 EPA-rated miles to an anticipated 32 miles, which is a jump of 68%, though the 57 MPGe rating is expected to carry over for 2022.